 Getting a standard service model right is not an easy task in a large organization.
 However, the value it’ll bring is enormous.

-Applying the seven guiding principles will help to deliver what ITIL 4 describes as “value co-creation.”
-Done right, the standard service model will evolve into a collaborative, well-designed, and valuable service asset.
+Applying the seven ITIL guiding principles will help to deliver what ITIL 4 describes as “value co-creation.”
+Done right, it will evolve into a collaborative, well-designed, and valuable service model asset.
 Delivering the business outcomes stakeholders need across the organization, including the end users and customers.Getting a standard service model right is not an easy task in a large organization.
 However, the value it’ll bring is enormous. #ITSM Click To Tweet

-If you have any thoughts, questions, or tips related to what I’ve written, please let me know in the comments section below.
+If you have any thoughts, questions, or tips related to what I’ve written about ITSM and service model development, please let me know in the comments section below.

-Graham is an experienced IT Service Management practitioner and ITIL Expert with over 30 years’ experience in roles ranging from IT Operations, ITIL training, Pre Sales and more recently Service Design.
+Graham is an experienced IT Service Management practitioner, ITIL v3 Expert and ITIL4 Managing Professional.
+He has over 30 years’ experience in roles ranging from IT Operations, ITIL training, Pre Sales and more recently Service Design.
 This knowledge has enabled him to understand the challenges IT Professionals face on the ground and to apply both ITSM best practice and Operational experience to understand customer and strategic requirements in the real world.